Mandate & Governance

-The NRCB reports to the Minister of Environment and Parks.
+The NRCB reports to the Minister of Environment and Protected Areas.
 Its financial statements are reported in the ministry annual report.

 The NRCB works closely with municipal, provincial, and federal regulators.
-Memorandums of understanding with Environment and Parks and Agriculture and Forestry address NRCB responsibilities under AOPA, the management of surface water issues at confined feeding operations, and responsibilities for the disposal of dead livestock.
+Memorandums of understanding with Alberta Environment and Protected Areas and Alberta Agriculture and Irrigation address NRCB responsibilities under AOPA, the management of surface water issues at confined feeding operations, and responsibilities for the disposal of dead livestock.

 The NRCB also consults regularly with the Policy Advisory Group, a multi-stakeholder advisory body for policy issues related to confined feeding operations.
 Accountability sessions with Policy Advisory Group members are held every few years to assess the effectiveness of the NRCB’s delivery of its AOPA mandate.

 The NRCB Code of Conduct is an expression of the NRCB’s intent to uphold the highest ethical standards so that public trust and confidence in the integrity, objectivity, and impartiality of the NRCB are preserved and enhanced.
 The document has been approved by the Ethics Commissioner.

 This document lists procedures for managing inquiries and requests for advice and disclosures under the Public Interest Disclosure (Whistleblower Protection) Act (PIDA).
 The document has been approved by the Public Interest Commissioner.